space232/owospace/README.md

 ___
 <br></br>

 I'm a software developer (emoji) from the UK.
-Currently, I am working with Vue, Java and the like.
+Currently, I am working with Vue, Java and the like.<br>
-Asides from programming, I enjoy listening to music (and very heavily reliant on which) and running experiments!
+Asides from programming, I enjoy listening to music (and very heavily reliant on which) and running experiments!<br>

 Yes, I do like me a bit of astrology too.

 <br></br>